Joe-Collins-1986/muscle-map/README.md

 - [Abs](assets/readme-assets/1.responsive/abs.png)
 - [Plan](assets/readme-assets/1.responsive/plan.png)

-# User Experience (UX)
+# User Experience (UX)Í
-## User stories
+## Website Objectives

    #### **Client Goals**
    The client is a personal trainer and gym owner.
    1. Develop brand recognition for his logo and brand colours.
    2. Set up a website to generate traffic which will:
-      - <span style="color:red">drive additional gym attendance.</span>
+      - drive additional gym attendance.
-      - <span style="color:red">provide a contact for his personal training.</span>
+      - provide a contact for his personal training.
-   3. Engage with new and first-time gym-goers by providing a simple breakdown of which exercises target each muscle and break.
+   3. Engage with new and first-time gym-goers by providing a simple breakdown of which exercises target each muscle.
-   4. Engage with new and first-time gym-goers by providing breaking down the difference between compound exercises and isolation exercises with a link to further reading.
+   4. Engage with new and first-time gym-goers by providing a breakdown of the differences between compound exercises and isolation exercises with a link to further reading.
    5. Link exercises to YouTube instruction videos.
-(This will later be replaced with videos the client will generate personally.
+(This will later be replaced with videos the client will generate personally.)

    #### **Client Future Goals**
    Wishes which will later be developed to incorporate: